ibexa/documentation-user/docs/personalization/recommendation_models.md

 It means, for example, if the pattern covers 100 days, when the optimal time comes from the day 80. the recommendation begins to display.
 When user purchases the recommended item on the day 92., the recommendation is no longer showed and the counter resets.

+!!! tip

+    Minimum time period for this model is 4 days, but the model works better using longer time period.
 ## Submodels

 Statistics-based recommendations often have the disadvantage of providing recommendations limited